R4ND3LL/EntityFrameworkRuler/README.md

 -------
 ### Applying Model Customizations:
 1) Reference NuGet package [EntityFrameworkRuler.Design](https://www.nuget.org/packages/EntityFrameworkRuler.Design/) from the EF Core project.
-This is a design-time reference, meaning it will _not_ appear in the project build output, but will interact with EF Core's reverse engineer process.
+This is a design-time reference, meaning it will _not_ appear in the project build output, but will interact with EF Core's reverse engineering process.
 2) Run the [ef dbcontext scaffold](https://learn.microsoft.com/en-us/ef/core/managing-schemas/scaffolding/?tabs=dotnet-core-cli) command and the design-time service will apply all changes as per the json rule file.
 The rule file itself will also sync up with the reverse engineered model.

 -------